Rugby Union and Rugby League are two sports played with an egg-shaped ball. To the average observer, one rugby match probably looks like the other.

 Rugby League, on the other hand, only has 13 players per team on the field.
 But 10 additional players can be used as substitutes.

-If you want the reasons behind the different numbers, check out our detailed article on how many players are on a rugby team.
+If you want the reasons behind the different numbers in the fifteens version, check out our detailed article on how many players are on a rugby team.

 Possession Of The Ball

 Possession in Rugby Union lasts for as long as a side holds onto the ball legally.